 - Lift to first floor in main building

 - Lift to first floor in new block

 - Staff members who speak most community languages

+The Inclusion Team and leaders for health and safety work together, conducting termly accessibility walks to ensure the school environment is as accessible as possible.
 We are actively planning further improvements to make the school more accessible and have an up to date Accessibility Plan, which you can access here.

 How does the school enable children with SEND to engage in activities available to those in the school who do not have SEND?